ja-godfrey/SDPython-toolkit/README.md

 This Data Cleaning & Preprocessing Toolkit is a comprehensive Python library that makes the data wrangling phase of your Data Science projects as smooth as butter.
 With a focus on code reusability and ease of use, this toolkit is the perfect addition to your Data Science arsenal.

 > "In God we trust.
-All others must bring data." - W. Edwards Deming.
+All others must bring data." - W. Edwards Deming (Ostensibly).

 ---